-As the lockdown begins to be lifted tentatively and many businesses remain closed during this period, The Morning Advertiser magazine will temporarily be going digital-only.
-To also further support our wider community at this time, we are making the issues available to our entire audience.
-By filling in the form, you will receive access to the digital edition plus an email reminder for any upcoming issues as they are published.
+The Morning Advertiser magazine has gone digital-only on a temporary basis.
+To also further support our wider community at this time, we are making the issues available to our entire audience – for free.
+By filling in the form on the right, you will receive access to the digital edition plus an email reminder for any upcoming issues as they are published.

 In this month’s issue of The Morning Advertiser, the spotlight falls on how a reduction in the two-metre social distancing limit will help the on-trade, not to mention possibly save hundreds of venues from calling time forever.

 And we also set out the grants and loan schemes available from the Government to help all businesses try to get through this strange period.

 Our legal expert – Poppleston Allen – has a reopening checklist, which you can also see more in-depth at https://www.morningadvertiser.co.uk/All-products/Coronavirus-Licensing-Pre-opening-Checklist.
 This will be vital to businesses that want to make sure everything is above board and ready to go at their premises.
 There is also a useful guide to employing under-18s.